Boundary conditions

 bins |

-Number of bins used when discretizing the distribution to approximate the number of particles within an initial condition region. |
+Number of bins used when discretizing the diameter distribution to approximate the number of particles within a boundary condition region. |

 Int |